Zimbra-Community/zimbra-tools/java-debug-zimbra-intellij-ide.md

 1. Open the 'Run/Debug Configuration' panel in Intellij
 2. Create a new 'Remote' configuration
 3. Copy the line 'Command line arguments for running remote JVM', we will refer it as <intellij options row>

-The on the server:
-as zimbra:
+4. Then on the server as zimbra: `zmcontrol stop`

-4. zmcontrol stop

-as root:

-5. cp /opt/zimbra/libexec/zmmailboxdmgr /opt/zimbra/libexec/zmmailboxdmgr.old
+5. As root: cp /opt/zimbra/libexec/zmmailboxdmgr /opt/zimbra/libexec/zmmailboxdmgr.old
-6. cp /opt/zimbra/libexec/zmmailboxdmgr.unrestricted /opt/zimbra/libexec/zmmailboxdmgr
+6. As root: cp /opt/zimbra/libexec/zmmailboxdmgr.unrestricted /opt/zimbra/libexec/zmmailboxdmgr
 7. nano /opt/zimbra/conf/localconfig.xml find the key mailboxd_java_options and append to the value <intellij options row>

-as zimbra:

-8. zmcontrol start
+8. As zimbra: zmcontrol start

-if you have a host firewall:
+9. if you have a host firewall:  firewall-cmd --add-port=5005/tcp

-9. firewall-cmd --add-port=5005/tcp

 Here is an example result: